build great brands.

 Video plays a huge role on the internet and is definitely a form of content that you should consider.
 A 30-second video can often be more effective in engaging a potential customer, than 500 words of text.

-Images also play an important role, not just as a form of content, but in enhancing the design and user-friendliness of your website by breaking up pages and chunks of text.
+Images also play an important role, not just as a form of content, but in enhancing the design and user-friendliness of your web design by breaking up pages and chunks of text.
 You could combine images and text to create memes and infographics which are extremely popular.

 Web development is a function that relates to the coding and programming of websites.
 In effect, web development is what builds the structure and functionality of a website, rather than the visual design of it.
 It might be regarded as a more technical function than the design, although that is not to say that designing a website doesn’t take a lot of skill and technical know-how.